Is there anyone better to play a round with than a mid-handicapper? The easy answer: no.

 If it is a cavity back iron, and you like it, and it’s from a reputable maker, then you’re probably in good shape.
 The market has very high standards at the moment; most of the models you encounter out there that feature the specifications I’ve mentioned are going to end up improving your game, especially if you’re moving up from a much older model.

-Graphite is usually lighter and is going to give you greater swing velocity, while steel is going to give you greater stability and consistency.
+Graphite shafts are usually lighter and is going to give you greater swing velocity, while steel shafts are going to give you greater stability and consistency.
 It’s a matter of personal preference, and also a matter of playing to your strengths.

-If you value swing speed and use strike distance as a big part of your game, then you might want to go with a graphite shaft.
-If, on the other hand, you’re looking for greater consistency and a little bit less distance, then maybe you want to go with steel.
+If you value swing speed and use strike distance as a big part of your performance, then you might want to go with a graphite shaft.
+If, on the other hand, you’re looking for greater consistency and a little bit less distance, then maybe you want to go with steel shafts.

 It’s best to consult a pro who knows your game.
-I, very sadly, do not know you or your game.
+I, very sadly, do not know you or your skill level.

 How do I know if I’m a mid-handicapper?